-The Board is responsible for consolidated supervision of BHCs, including financial holding companies formed under the Gramm-Leach-Bliley Act.
+The Board is responsible for consolidated supervision of bank holding companies, including financial holding companies formed under the Gramm-Leach-Bliley Act.
 The Board also supervises state-chartered banks that are members of the Federal Reserve System.
-Under delegated authority from the Board, the Reserve Banks supervise BHCs and state member banks, and the Board's Division of Supervision and Regulation oversees the Reserve Banks' supervisory activities.
+Under delegated authority from the Board, the Reserve Banks supervise bank holding companies and state member banks, and the Board's Division of Supervision and Regulation oversees the Reserve Banks' supervisory activities.

-Our office's investigations concerning BHCs and state member banks typically involve allegations that senior officials falsified financial records, lied to or misled examiners, or obstructed examinations in a manner that may have hindered the Board's ability to carry out its supervisory operations.
+Our office's investigations concerning bank holding companies and state member banks typically involve allegations that senior officials falsified financial records, lied to or misled examiners, or obstructed examinations in a manner that may have hindered the Board's ability to carry out its supervisory operations.
 Such activity may result in criminal violations, including false statements or obstruction of bank examinations.
-The following are examples from this reporting period of investigations into matters affecting the Board's ability to carry out its supervisory out its supervisory responsibilities.
+The following are examples from this reporting period of investigations into matters affecting the Board's ability to carry out its supervisory responsibilities.